J2K-Codec ™

 6. It has a demo version.

-OK, I am interested; what's next?
+OK, I am interested, what's next?

-If you have any questions—do not hesitate to ask them via our on-line Support form.
+If you have any questions – do not hesitate to ask them via our online support form.

-news | overview | download | order | f.a.q. | more info | support | links 2004-2008 © Alex Saveliev
+news | home | download | order | f.a.q. | more info | contact | links 2004-2023 © Alex Saveliev